eMous/tlnx/prj.md

 - `tests/manual_git_module.sh` provisions Git inside a disposable `HOME` so global config changes stay inside the repo.
 - `tests/manual_init_bash_setup.sh`, `tests/manual_init_basic_info.sh`, and `tests/manual_init_ssh_keys.sh` exercise specific init subroutines.
 - `tests/manual_zsh_module.sh` spins up a throwaway HOME directory, runs the ZSH module end-to-end, and prints the resulting `.zshrc` plus the log location so shell customization can be validated without touching the real workstation.

+3.8 **Clashctl module**:
+- Purpose: install the Clash/Clashctl proxy stack so outbound traffic respects the configured subscription as soon as the base environment is ready.
+- Packaging flow:
+  1. `_clashctl_install` calls `checkout_package_file clash-for-linux-install`, which extracts `packages/clash-for-linux-install.tar.gz` into `run/packages/clash-for-linux-install`.
+  2. When `CLASHCTL_SUB_X` is set in the config, the module fetches the subscription YAML into `resources/config.yaml` inside the extracted directory.
+  3. The module runs the bundled `uninstall.sh` and `install.sh` via `sudo $SHELL` to ensure a clean re-install each time.
+  4. All stdout/stderr streams are tee'd into `logs/server_config-*.log` so proxy provisioning diagnostics stay captured.
+- Because the tarball lives inside the repo, Clashctl installs succeed even on air-gapped machines; only the optional subscription download hits the network.

 3.4 **Remote execution flow**:
 1. The local script sees `REMOTE_RUN=false`.